vultisig/VultiServer/README.md

 Create a new vault with specified parties.
 Once the vault is created, the key generation process will start, spinning up a background job (using `cmd/worker` with `asynq`) to join the TSS-coordinator keygen session.
 During this process, the keygen status will be `pending`, and upon completion, it will change to `completed` with public keys available.

+A vault can never be updated to have new signers, a vault is always considered valid, if participants change, we consider that a new vault, as the old vault can technically still be used to sign.

 **Request:**
 ```js
 {